stark1tty/SedMob/docs/reference-data.md

 - Names must contain only letters, digits, and spaces
 - Duplicate names within the same table are rejected
 - Deleting a lithology or structure does not affect existing bed records (beds store values by name, not by foreign key)

+SedLog interoperability: Custom lithologies and structures added in Gneisswork must use the same names as their counterparts in SedLog for CSV exports to render correctly.
+SedLog also requires corresponding image files for custom symbols to generate graphic logs (see [Wolniewicz, 2014](https://doi.org/10.1016/j.cageo.2014.02.004)).

 Note: Grain sizes, bioturbation types, and boundaries are currently only editable via the database directly or by modifying `seed.py` before first run.